 During the academic years 2020-2021 and 2021-2022, Faculty Senate met virtually once a month on Monday afternoons, 3:30-5:00 pm.
 The full UM-Dearborn meeting schedule for AY 2021-2022 is available on the Faculty Senate web pages.
 Meetings for the 2022-2023 academic year will continue to be held virtually, and the calendar will be posted as soon as dates are finalized, in July or August 2022.
 Meeting information for the University of Michigan Faculty Senate and Senate Assembly, which represent all three campuses, are located on the Senate Assembly web page.

 Dearborn Discovery Core Changes Being Implemented

 In June 2019 the University Curriculum Development Committee (UCDC) of Faculty Senate released its proposed revisions to requirements in the Dearborn Discovery Core (DDC).
 Proposed revisions were considered by Faculty Senate from October 2019 through March 2020.
 Approved revisions were implemented to take full effect in fall term, 2021.

 Regents Issue Memorial Statements for Two UM-Dearborn Faculty Senators

 At their meeting of December 6, 2018, the UM Regents adopted Memorial Statements for two UM-Dearborn faculty members who died in 2018, Associate Professor Bruce Elenbogen (CECS) and Professor Elsayed Orady (CECS).
-Both Elenbogen and Orady were active members of Faculty Senate over a number of years, serving as Senators representing their College and as members of several Senate committees.
+Both Elenbogen and Orady were active members of Faculty Senate over many years, serving as Senators representing their college and as members of several Senate committees.
 Orady also served as Senate Chair in 2003-2004, and as Vice Chair in 2010 and 2011.
-Their memorial statements were framed and presented to their families by Faculty Senate and were published in the Regents minutes for December 6, 2018.
+Their memorial statements were framed and presented to their families by Faculty Senate and were published in the Regents' minutes for December 6, 2018.